dward2/BME547/syllabus.md

 * Make commits small and logical; do them often!

 We will review working with git repositories in lecture.
-Make sure to commit any work you do in class on your repository and push those changes to GitHub.
+Make sure to commit any work you do in class to your repository and push those changes to GitHub **before** the end of the class period.
 This will be the mechanism that is used to ascertain your class participation.

 ## Academic Accommodations